Kombucha is a fungus. Yes that is what the word in the oriental countries means.

 The health facts of fermented foods are well known.
 It is very healthy for your gut and it is my opinion that a healthy gut is the basic to keep our immune system up.

 Kombucha is a fermented drink and is therefore very healthy.
-How it compared to fermented food I don’t know, but it certainly has many health benefits.
+How it is compared to fermented food I don’t know, but it certainly has many health benefits.

 Health benefits of Kombucha